mucommander/mucommander/readme.txt

 - All OK/cancel choices can be navigated with the arrow keys.
 - Added keyboard shortcuts to 'Change date' and 'Change permissions' action (Alt+D and Alt+P resp.).
+- Visual enhancements to the main window under Mac OS X Leopard which now uses more native looking components.

 Localization:
 - Japanese translation contributed by Nardog.